-Thursday 21st August 2014 – Tuesday 26th August 2014 – Isle of Coll.
+Thursday 4th August 2016 – Sunday 7th August 2016 – Isle of Coll.
 Scotland.

 The festival is a long weekend of events surrounding the the wonderful marine environment of the Isle of Coll.

 During the festival you can take boat trips to see or swim with the sharks and other wildlife.
-Scuba diving trip are being organised so you can sample some of the underwater delights of the Hebrides, snorkelling trip with the local seals, land based island tours, sunset trips and self guided tours of the island can also be taken.
+Scuba diving trip are being organised so you can sample some of the underwater delights of the Hebrides, snorkelling trip with the local seals, land based island tours, sunset trips and guided tours of the island can also be taken.

 The showpiece event is a guest speaker presentation evening, which is happening on the Saturday night in the An Cridhe hall.
-The evening will bring locals and visitors together to the home of Scottish basking sharks!
-In 2013 we had a full house and 4 excellent presentations!

 Please see a blog from the 2013 festival here and the video report from the ONE Show who also visited the festival.
 Presenter Sarah Mack getting her first taste of seeing the sharks up close and personal!